OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 - To Traders: Torches, Barbed Wire (both), Ladders

 - To Loot Lists: Frame Ramps, Bicycle (dumpsters rarely and lowlevel), Removed Rare Recipe Books,

-- To Blocks: For woodPillar50, woodCNRRound, and woodCNRRoundTop the reinforced wooden & metalwood versions needed to be created so they could upgrade through those versions.

 - Attributes/Perks:  Re-tooled Intellect to give an XP bonus, Removed ALL the Craftsmenship Perks.
    Gave LivingOffTheLand a new Level 1, which gives Double Wild Crops. (fixed menues on this an Intellect)